SpenserKao/article_API/README.md

 **_R9_**: The **_articles_** field contains a list of ids for the **_last 10 articles entered for that day_**.
 ## Design
-![Dataflow Diagram of ArticleAPI Server](ArticleAPI_Server.png "Dataflow Diagram of ArticleAPI Server")
+![Dataflow Diagram of ArticleAPI Server](ArticleAPI_Server.png "Dataflow Diagram of ArticleAPI Server") **_Gin_** web framework is utilised to build the application.
+**_Gin_** is a HTTP web framework written in Go (Golang).
+It features a Martini-like API with up to 40 times faster performance.

 ### List of assumptions
-1. For requirement #8 (R8), those counted tags are non-duplicate.
+1. For requirement #8 (R8), those counted tags are non-duplicate, including inquiring tag name.
 1. The date of each article proposed in the original requirements is assumed to be publishing date, hence I have to add a date-related field also contain time, of the article's entry, in order to be sortable to include the last **_ten_** articles **_entered_** for the date.
-The added field shall contain UTC time and be named **_EntryDateTime_**.
+The added field shall contain UTC time and be named **_EntryTime_**.
 ### Source of articles data
 For the sake of maintenance, the source of articles data shall be contained in a file named **_articles.json_**.
 For the possible further population of the data, just do it at the file without having to go to the **_Go_** code, requiring rebuilding.